Engin-Boot/pong-stage-AjinkyaGhatol/Stage1/game_home_page/home_page_controller.md

 given game is working and system has internet access when user starts game and user has not login
-Then transfer control to login/signup module
+Then transfer control to login_signup module

 ### Scenario: user press in app purchase icon